tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

   proposed as a migration mechanism (e.g., IKEv2 {{?I-D.hu-ipsecme-pqt-hybrid-auth}},
-  TLS {{?I-D.yusef-tls-pqt-dual-certs}}, paired certificates with a single certificate {{?I-D.bonnell-lamps-chameleon-certs}}), but at the time of writing none of the relevant IETF working groups have adopted this approach at the time of writing this specification.
+  TLS {{?I-D.yusef-tls-pqt-dual-certs}}, paired certificates with a single certificate {{?I-D.bonnell-lamps-chameleon-certs}}), but none of the relevant IETF working groups have adopted this approach at the time of writing this specification.

 * Medium-term (standards-track): Composite signatures enable tighter integration once ecosystem support (PKIX, IPSec, JOSE/COSE, TLS) is mature.